Generating HAR files and analyzing web requests

 1. Start up the browser with the parameters "--enable-logging --v=1" (This article provides instructions for major platforms)

-2. There will be a file call "chrome_debug.log" generated in the Chrome user default Location.
+2. A file called "chrome_debug.log" will be generated in the Chrome user default location.

 Providing Information to Support